J-Hoplin/FastAPI-Starter/README.md

 Check out the [README.md](apps/commands/Readme.md) for more information on the pre-built commands in this application.

+## Admin Page

+This base code provide model admin page with [`SQLAdmin`](https://aminalaee.github.io/sqladmin/).
+**Admin page access requires a user account with superuser or staff privileges.
+Users without either of these cannot log in.**

+- Endpoint: `/admin`

 ## Swagger & Swagger Protection

-In this base code, Swagger is protected with Basic Authentication.
+In this base code, Swagger is protected with authentication.
-The username and password for accessing Swagger are defined as environment variables:

-- SWAGGER_USERNAME
+**Swagger page access requires a user account with superuser or staff privileges.
+Users without either of these cannot log in.**

-- SWAGGER_PASSWORD
+- Endpoint: `/docs/swagger`

-The Swagger UI is available at the endpoint: `/docs/swagger`

 ## Relevant documents on concepts leveraged in this base code